joes0451/ADev/ReadMe.txt

 Release notes:

-ADev-3.0.8:
-    New Attach button for Flutter.
-    Improved automatic checkbox selection for project build types like 'Use Gradle' etc.
-    Improved debug console output for log(), stdout and stderr for Flutter.
-    Some potential Exceptions fixed.

 ADev-3.0.9:
     Logcat can now use the Process Id to only show log output from that Process.
     Other improvements.